 Read the full research paper →Original research across four dimensions of Canadian data sovereignty — each producing data and analysis not available anywhere else.

 Upper Harbour's research is conducted by Joshua van Es, who has a background in corporate law and policy research.
-His work on data sovereignty and Canadian AI infrastructure has been published in Maclean's, OpenCanada, and BetaKit.
+His work on data sovereignty and Canadian AI infrastructure has been published in The Globe and Mail, Maclean's, OpenCanada, The Logic, and BetaKit.

 He previously contributed to Landscapes of Injustice, a SSHRC-funded research collaboration across Canadian universities, and authored a chapter published by McGill-Queen's University Press.